gSchool/usaa-preassessment-block/units/01-Java/01-Java.checkpoint.md

 ### !challenge
 * type: multiple-choice
 * id: 7583b560-0bbe-4a40-8738-e8fce0dd6da3
-* title: Compilation Question 1
+* title: Compilation Question
+* topics: Java
 ##### !question
 Which command would you use to **compile** your code?
 ##### !end-question